GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

    If $\tilde{M} \neq M$, then at least one row contains undetected errors and must be rechecked.

-Under a simple model in which an incorrect set of recovered values behaves like a random element of $GF(2053)$, the chance that a wrong triple $(w_{r,1}, w_{r,2}, w_{r,3})$ together with a wrong $c_r$ still satisfies the row equation is at most $1/2053$.
-The chance that such errors also preserve the master sum is at most another factor of $1/2053$.
-For eight rows plus the master check, the overall probability that arbitrary arithmetic mistakes pass all checks is therefore bounded above by roughly $(1/2053)^{9}$, which is negligible for any practical purpose.
+Under a simple model in which an incorrect set of recovered values behaves like a random element of $GF(2053)$, the chance that a wrong triple $(w_{r,1}, w_{r,2}, w_{r,3})$ together with a wrong $c_r$ still satisfies the row equation is at most $1/2053$, and the chance that such errors also preserve the master sum is at most another factor of $1/2053$.
+Under an additional independence assumption across rows, this suggests an overall error-escape probability on the order of $(1/2053)^{9}$ for eight rows plus the master check; even without relying on that assumption, the per-row-plus-master failure probability of at most $1/2053^2$ is already negligible for any practical purpose.

 From the user's perspective, this behavior justifies the informal statement that "there is no realistic way for arithmetic errors to pass through all row and master checks unnoticed," while still providing a quantitative bound suitable for formal analysis.

 #### 3.6 The Share Format and Recovery Worksheet

-The Schiavinato Cipher is not merely a mathematical construction but also a specification for the layout of human-usable share documents.
+Schiavinato Sharing is not merely a mathematical construction but also a specification for the layout of human-usable share documents.

 Each individual share document (corresponding to a fixed index $x \in \{1, ..., n\}$) contains: